stevenliuyi/latex-alpha2/README.md

 [![CTAN](https://img.shields.io/ctan/v/latexalpha2.svg)](https://ctan.org/pkg/latexalpha2)

-LaTeX-α<sup>2</sup> is a LaTeX package that can execute Wolfram Language codes and show the corresponding results inside LaTeX documents.
+LaTeX-α<sup>2</sup> (`latexalpha2`) is a LaTeX package that can execute Wolfram Language codes and show the corresponding results inside LaTeX documents.

 The package is heavily inspired by [LaTeX-Alpha](https://github.com/Akollek/LaTeX-Alpha).
 Unfortunately, LaTeX-Alpha has been down for a while.
 The aim of this package is to replace LaTeX-Alpha, as well as to provide various new features.

 The codes can be executed either locally (via locally installed Mathematica) or on the cloud (via [Wolfram Cloud](https://www.wolframcloud.com/)) using the [WolframScript](https://www.wolfram.com/wolframscript/) interpreter.
+In addition, you can also use [Mathics](http://mathics.github.io) (a free, open-source alternative to Mathematica) for computations.

+The package only supports Unix-like system for now.
+Pull requests are welcome.

 ### Usage

-- First install [WolframScript](https://www.wolfram.com/wolframscript/) if you haven't already done so.
-You can use `type wolframscript` to check if it's properly installed.
+- First install [WolframScript](https://www.wolfram.com/wolframscript/) or [Mathics](http://mathics.github.io) if you haven't already done so.
+You can use `type wolframscript` or `type mathics` to check if it's properly installed.

 - Download `latexalpha2.sty` to the same folder as your `.tex` file: